Community Gardens Program

 Our award-winning Community Gardens Program is one of the Civic Garden Center’s longest-standing community outreach efforts.
 Starting with a pilot garden in 1980, the program was formally established in 1981(as the Neighborhood Gardens Program) to assist community groups, primarily in low-to-moderate income neighborhoods to create community gardens.
 The current Community Gardens Program continues to provide individuals and groups technical assistance, leadership training, horticulture education and start-up support to help them successfully organize, plan, build, and sustain their gardens.
 Over the years the program has evolved to meet the needs of diverse populations and cultural trends by expanding to include youth and school gardens, pantry gardens, Permaculture projects and public foraging forest garden site.

-Over Thirty years of experience has demonstrated the practical value of these projects:
+Our experience has demonstrated the practical value of these projects:

 • Community gardens bring people together, helping to build relationships between families, neighbors, schools, and community.